How Samsung fell behind Sony and LG in the premium TV market

 Samsung last year only got an 18.5 percent share of global sales for premium TVs, based on dollar revenue, down from 54.7 percent in 2015, according to research firm IHS Markit.
 Meanwhile, Sony and LG have leapfrogged Samsung to grab 36.9 percent and 33 percent of the market respectively.

 To be sure, Samsung remains the biggest maker of TVs in the world – a title it has now held for 12 years.
 It also claims to be No.1 in premium TVs, with more than a 40 percent market share, based on data from GfK.
-These figures include 55-inch TVs that are cheaper than the $2,500 IHS uses to define the segment.
+These figures include 55-inch TVs that are cheaper than the $2,500.

 Samsung Electronics’ decision to base its TV business on LCD technology was made after it took the advice of Samsung Group’s now-defunct Corporate Strategy Office, a source with knowledge of the matter said.